Rufous-backed Sibia

 About the Rufous-backed Sibia

 The Rufous-backed Sibia belongs to the family Leiothrichidae, within the order Passeriformes.
-These birds typically live average 6-8 years, with a maximum recorded of 11 years..
+These birds typically live typically 5-7 years, with a maximum recorded lifespan of 9 years..

 How to Identify a Rufous-backed Sibia